-The call is open for applications to the 2018 Young Researchers Award.
-This annual programme aims to foster innovative research and discovery in biodiversity informatics by graduate students whose master’s and doctoral studies rely on GBIF-mediated data.
+The call is now open for applications to the 2019 Young Researchers Award.
+This annual programme aims to foster innovative research and investigation in biodiversity informatics by graduate students whose master’s and doctoral studies rely on GBIF-mediated data.

-The 2018 programme will provide €5,000 prizes recognizing the work of two graduate students—preferably, one master’s and one PhD candidate.
-Portugal, as GBIF Participant Country, will nominate two candidates selected from the national applications submitted to the GBIF Portuguese Node until 10 May 2018.
-The Fundação para a Ciência e a Tecnologia, through the Scientific Council for Natural and Environmental Sciences will collaborate with the Portuguese Node in selecting the two portuguese nominees to be presented by Portugal.
+The 2019 programme will provide €5,000 prizes recognizing the work of two graduate students—preferably, one Master’s and one PhD candidate.
+Portugal, as a GBIF Participant Country, will nominate two candidates selected among national applications submitted to the GBIF Portuguese Node by April 12th, 2019.
+The Fundação para a Ciência e a Tecnologia, through the Scientific Council for Natural and Environmental Sciences will collaborate with the Portuguese Node to select the two portuguese nominees to be presented by Portugal.

-The winners will be announced just prior to the 25th GBIF Governing Board meeting, to be held in Kilkenny, Ireland, in October 2018.
+The winners will be announced just prior to the 26th GBIF Governing Board meeting, that will happen in the Netherlands, in October 2019.

 Candidates to be nominated by Portugal must be enrolled in a university graduation programme to be eligible for the award.
 Candidates must be either Portuguese citizens or citizens of another country but students in a Portuguese institution.